Subtleties of Facilitating Circle in Forest Therapy & Meeting Challenging Situations

 What is included:

 Come, settle in, and get more comfortable with circle.
 Gathering, sharing and listening is a balance of holding space with care, and at the same time, not holding it too tightly.
-Guides can gain more headroom in this half-day workshop.
-There will be lots of discussion and time for Q&A.
+Guides can gain more headroom in this self-paced course.

 Instructor